-peat-only areas.
+resolution maps from the Soil Survey of Scotland (1:25,000), applying a rule that peat areas were those were the majority of the underlying data sources agreed.
 The extent of peat in mixed soil polygons was spatially limiting to the areas with slopes of less than 15%.
 This resulted in a model of peat soil extent that was spatially explicit and was verified against National Soil Inventory of Scotland point location data (Figure 1; Artz et al., 20196).
-Further improvements on the 2011 map were also made by Aitkenhead (2016)7 utilising Landsat8 data to produce a spatially discrete peat extent model for Scotland.
+Further improvements on the 2011 map were also made by Aitkenhead (2016)7 utilising Landsat8 satellite data to produce a spatially discrete peat extent model for Scotland.
 Ongoing work is seeking to validate this model further using the peat depth database compiled from applications to the Peatland Action funding calls (see below).
-Although the Aitkenhead model7 output is a 100 m raster, which therefore may overestimate the size of small peat soil deposits or the margins of larger contiguous areas, it is at present the first digital soil model that does not solely rely on the Soils of Scotland survey data.
+Although the Aitkenhead model7 output is at a 100 m resolution, which therefore may overestimate the size of small peat soil deposits or the margins of larger contiguous areas, it is at present the first digital soil model that does not solely rely on the Soils of Scotland survey data.
 A comparison of the mapped areas of peat extent in Scotland from the Aitkenhead (2016) modelling effort and the map produced for the UK Department for Business, Energy & Industrial Strategy (BEIS) project on Implementation of an emission inventory for UK peatlands (hereafter called the BEIS Inventory project) is shown in Figure 2.
 More recently, Poggio et al (2019)8 investigated the combined power of modelling peat extent in Scotland with radar and optical satellite data sources.